WNBL (FM): 107.3 The Bull

-On September 11, 2014, at Noon, after playing "It's the End of the World as We Know It (And I Feel Fine)" by R.E.M., WODX changed its format back to country, branded as "107.3 The Bull" launching with 10,000 songs commercial free.
+On September 11, 2014, at noon, after playing "It's the End of the World as We Know It (And I Feel Fine)" by R.E.M., WODX changed their format back to country music, branded as "107.3 The Bull" launching with 10,000 songs commercial free.
 The first song on "The Bull" was "Roller Coaster" by Luke Bryan.
-The station's call letters were changed to WNBL on September 18.
+The station's call sign were changed to WNBL on September 18.
 The nationally syndicated Bobby Bones Show from Nashville debuted on the station on October 13, 2014, and aired Monday through Saturday mornings.
 On October 25, 2021, iHeartMedia flipped sister station WDVI from adult contemporary to country and moved The Bobby Bones Show to that station, however, it remained being simulcasted on WNBL.
 For a time, both WNBL and WDVI played an almost identical country format in an unusual situation where two stations under common ownership, and in the same market, were playing the same format (though as a rimshot in the western Finger Lakes, WNBL targeted a more rural audience whereas WDVI was more centrally located; iHeart's predecessor Clear Channel had programmed WDVI and another Finger Lakes station—102.3, then-WISY—with similar adult-contemporary formats in years past, with both stations alternating the WVOR calls that are now carried on the latter).